Transport enhancement from incoherent coupling between one-dimensional quantum conductors

-where $\kappa^{(\lambda)}$ is the ($N$-independent) spin conductivity of chain $\lambda$ and $\nabla\sigma_i^{z(\lambda)}$ is the magnetisation gradient.
+is the magnetisation difference between neighboring spins of chain $\lambda$.
 On the other hand, if the transport is ballistic $\kappa^{(\lambda)}$ diverges, resulting in a size-independent spin current.
 Ballistic transport has been observed in single dephasing-free chains when $|\Delta|<1$ \cite{prosen2009matrix,benenti2009charge}, while diffusive transport has been found in the linear response regime for $|\Delta|>1$ and no dephasing \cite{prosen2009matrix,benenti2009charge}, and for finite dephasing and any interaction strength \cite{znidaric2010exact,znidaric2011solvable,znidaric2010dephasing}.
-Note that since the transversal current of equation~\eqref{transversal_curr} is proportional to the local magnetisation gradient along the transversal direction, it is diffusive by construction.
+Note that since the transversal current of equation~\eqref{transversal_curr} is proportional to the local magnetisation difference along the transversal direction, it is diffusive by construction.

 We now discuss the spin transport properties of the system in both the weakly ($|\Delta|<1$) and strongly ($|\Delta|>1$) interacting regimes, which show a completely different behaviour in the presence of incoherent interchain coupling.
 For this, instead of observing the spin current through each chain, we consider the total spin current \textit{per chain}, noted by $J$, i.e., $J=\langle J_i\rangle/\Lambda$.
-This quantity, to which we refer in the rest of the paper simply as the spin current, is shown in figure \ref{fig_continuity}(b) for a particular example.
+Thus $J\Lambda$ is the total spin current per site in the NESS.
+We refer to $J$ in the rest of the paper simply as the spin current; it is shown in figure \ref{fig_continuity}(b) for a particular example.
 Its homogeneity along the system is a good indication of the obtention of the NESS.